peligrolabs/mythic-transformation-white-paper/index.md

 #### The Web of Archetypes and the Chains of Complexes

 At the heart of human psychological suffering lies not merely trauma, but entanglement—an invisible web woven from patterns far older than the individual life.
-Carl Gustav Jung, the great depth psychologist and mystic in exile, uncovered this hidden architecture of the mind: <b>the archetypes</b>—primordial images, patterns of existence, living symbols inherited across the ages.<br>
+Carl Gustav Jung, the great depth psychologist and mystic in exile, uncovered this hidden architecture of the mind: <b>the archetypes</b>—primordial images, patterns of existence, living symbols inherited across the ages.
 They are not inert concepts; they are forces—<b>alive</b>, dynamic, shaping thoughts, emotions, behaviors from within the depths of the unconscious.<br>

 These archetypes, when activated within a life without conscious understanding, bind themselves into <b>complexes</b>:<br>